JFLarvoire/SysToolsLib/README.md

 Batch/		| Scripts and libraries in the Batch language Docs/		| Project documentation
-PowerShell/	| Scripts and libraries in the PowerShell language Tcl/		| Scripts and libraries in the Tcl language
+PowerShell/	| Scripts and libraries in the PowerShell language Python/		| Scripts and libraries in the Python language Tcl/		| Scripts and libraries in the Tcl language

 Particular files: